scikit-hep/uproot3/README.md

 | unsplit class objects | much too complicated and not useful to view as Numpy | will not do |
 | `std::vector` and `std::string` | complicated encoding, would be slow to navigate in Python, yet widespread in analysis | is it worthwhile? |

+If you need to work with split objects or variable-length arrays and don't want to deal with the flattened array format, [consider using PLUR](https://github.com/diana-hep/plur) to perform calculations on these arrays as though they were objects.

 ## Planned features

    * the **TODO** items in the above table;